Skip to main content Skip to main navigation

 Who is considered a self-employed borrower?

-The first step is to understand if you fall into the category of being ‘self-employed.’
+The first step is to understand if you’re classified as ‘self-employed’.
 Lenders typically consider you as self-employed if you:

-• have direct control over the work you do, hours you work and who you employ
+• Have direct control over the work you do, the hours you work and who you employ

-• contributes all or most of the operating capital
+• Contribute all or most of the operating capital.

 Examples of self-employed borrowers include:

-Fall into one of those categories?
-Your lender may consider you to be self-employed – therefore the documents required to process your home loan may be a little different.
+If you fall into one of the above categories, the documents required to process your home loan may be a little different from someone who earns a salary.

-The question you might be asking is: What’s the difference between a standard home loan applicant and a self-employed borrower?
+You might be wondering: What’s the difference between a standard home loan applicant and a self-employed borrower?
 And why do I need to go through a different process?

-If you’re self-employed and want to apply for a home loan, you need to demonstrate evidence of your business’ financial position.
-Most lenders do this by looking at your past tax.
+If you’re self-employed and want to apply for a home loan, you need to demonstrate evidence of your business’s financial position.
+Most lenders will want to look at your past tax returns.
 Depending on whether you’re a sole trader, partnership or company, you’ll need to show different types of documents.

-• Last 2 years’ personal tax returns, as well as your latest ATO notice of assessment.
+• Personal tax returns from the last / previous two years, as well as your latest ATO notice of assessment

 Business partnerships, companies and trusts: